marmelab/react-admin/docs/DataProviders.md

 That's enough to make all react-admin components work.

-Here is how this Data Provider maps react-admin calls to API calls:
+Here is how this particular Data Provider maps react-admin calls to API calls:

 | Method name        | API call                                                                                |
 | ------------------ | --------------------------------------------------------------------------------------- |